 21. Apple Pay

 Apple recently entered the finance market with Apple Pay.
 Just like other online-only credit cards, the company decided to try this approach.
 When it comes to its logo, it does a fantastic job of showcasing its part of the Apple brand but serves a wider purpose than just technology.
-But just adding Pay to the end, it tells you its intention as a finance logo.
+But just adding Pay to the end, tells you its intention as a finance logo.

 PayPal‘s logo hasn’t changed drastically over the years, but you don’t need a logo to undergo major changes.
-For PayPal, they enjoy their colors and style with the P. They’ve adopted the modern trend of simplifying their existing branding, which in this case works effectively.
+For PayPal, they enjoy its colors and style with the P. They’ve adopted the modern trend of simplifying their existing branding, which in this case works effectively.
 It’s narrowed down to three colors, and together it screams PayPal.

 Chime‘s name matches its fun logo.
 Just like other newer finance companies, they use only their name as their finance logo.
 Instead of just using a regular font, they use a font with a fun swirl in the m to showcase their relaxed nature.
 They used a custom logo design to ensure their logo was more than just the word chime.